SharePoint/sp-dev-docs/docs/schema/declarativecontextdefinitiongroup-element-solutionmanifestdeclarativeextensions.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-The **DOCS-LESSTHANDeclarativeContextDefinitionGroupDOCS-GREATERTHAN** element derives from the **DOCS-LESSTHANContextDefinitionGroupDOCS-GREATERTHAN** element.
+The **DeclarativeContextDefinitionGroup** element derives from the **ContextDefinitionGroup** element.
 In intermediate declarative Microsoft Outlook 2010 solutions, this element is used to define a context definition group that contains a list of context definitions for one of the Outlook Item Types, such as Contact, Task, Post, or Calendar, or if showing data in a taskpane, an EntityView.

 **Namespace**:
 http://schemas.microsoft.com/office/2009/05/BusinessApplications/Manifest/DeclarativeExtensions